sandinmyjoints/requests-review/review.rst

 >>> response = urllib2.urlopen(req)
 >>> response.read()

-This retrieves Goodreads' homepage, that is, all the HTML and CSS and JavaScript code that produces what you see when you go to www.goodreads.com in your web browser [#]_.
+This snippet [#]_ retrieves Goodreads' homepage, that is, all the HTML and CSS and JavaScript code that produces what you see when you go to www.goodreads.com in your web browser [#]_.

 Not for Human Consumption
 -------------------------

+What is ``response``, in this snippet?
+It is a variable, a unit of data.
+If I ask Python to describe it, I get something like [#]_ this:

+>>> response
-What is ``response``?
-It is a variable, a bit of data that looks something like [#]_: ``<addinfourl at 4338521656 whose fp = <socket._fileobject object at 0x10297ce50>>``
+``<addinfourl at 4338521656 whose fp = <socket._fileobject object at 0x10297ce50>>``

 What the hell is that?

 Expressive Power
 ----------------

-Reitz exposes the same thing to us, humans, as:
+Through Requests, Reitz exposes the same thing to us, humans, as:

 >>> import requests
 >>> response = requests.get("http://www.goodreads.com")

-This ``response`` looks like: ``<Response [200]>``
+This ``response`` looks like

+>>> response
+``<Response [200]>``

-Maybe that doesn't look much better than urllib or curl.
-It's two lines of code instead of four.
-Not a huge difference, perhaps.
-And what does 200 mean?
+Maybe that doesn't look much better than urllib.
+The request itself is two lines of code instead of four.
+Not a huge difference, numerically.
+And what does that 200 mean?

-To know what 200 means, you have to understand a part of the HTTP 1.1 spec.
-It says that 200 means, "That went OK".
-Out of the hundreds of pages of HTTP 1.1, that is one of first things any programmer learns.
-The ``<addinfourl at 4338521656 whose fp = <socket._fileobject object at 0x10297ce50>>`` stuff from above?
-Not nearly as clear.
-Probably requires some time spent looking around in documentation.
+To know what 200 means, you have to understand a bit of the HTTP 1.1 spec, which says that 200 is a status code meaning, "That went OK".
+Out of the hundreds of pages of HTTP 1.1, that is one of first things any webq programmer learns.

+The ``<addinfourl at 4338521656 whose fp = <socket._fileobject object at 0x10297ce50>>`` stuff from urllib?
+Clear as mud. ``fp`` almost certainly means file pointer, and a socket is a low-level abstraction for how computers talk to each other, but to really parse this response would require me to spend some time spent looking around in documentation.

+That's not now how I want to spend my time.

 Natural language, as you probably know, offers tremendous expressive power: we find it hard to conceive of thoughts that we can't express in it.

-``request.get`` is, say, Hemingway: The fish tasted excellent.
-It's Strunk and
-White: say what you mean as plainly as possible.
+``request.get`` is, say, Hemingway, or Strunk and White: say what you mean as plainly as possible.
+Declarative.
+Terse.

-urllib2's jumble is verbose, technically correct academic English, or legalese: heretofore, whereas, it is wanted, etc
+urllib2's jumble is verbose, technically correct academic English, or legalese: heretofore, whereas, it is wanted, etc. Its API is full of generally unhelpful abstractions with names such as ``OpenerDirector`` and ``HTTPPasswordMgrWithDefaultRealm``. [#]_

-curl is cryptic dense poetry.
-Not sure who.
-Thought of GMH but not sure about that.
-Open to ideas.

-We might say Requests has more expressive power than urllib2.
-We might not.
+The two are equivalent in functionality, but they have very different levels of abstraction.
+We might say that because of its higher level of abstraction, Requests has more expressive power than urllib2.

-There is less friction between what I want to do with requests than urllib2.

 What it's like to work with a bad API
 -------------------------------------